 - Referral for patch tests, if there is suspicion of contact allergy

 - Patch testing should not be undertaken during the acute phase of disseminated secondary eczema but can be planned in several months when it has settled.

 What is the treatment for disseminated secondary eczema?

 The secondary eczema is often extensive and highly symptomatic.
 Treatment may entail:

 - Referral for specialist assessment and treatment, including admission to hospital

-- Wet wraps or dressings for weeping eczematous plaques
+- Wet wraps or dressings for weepy eczematous plaques

 - Potassium permanganate 1:10,000 soaks for localised oozing, infected areas

-- Potent topical corticosteroid creams for 1-3 weeks
+- Potent topical steroid creams for 1–3 weeks

-- Systemic corticosteroids, eg prednisone or prednisolone for several weeks
+- Systemic corticosteroid, such as prednisone or prednisolone for several weeks